kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

-Additionally, it is necessary to avoid the creation of a replacement Pod if the previously created Pod becomes terminating (has a `deletionTimestamp` but is not `Failed` nor `Succeeded` yet), or we might create replacement Pods that will violate the Job pod failure policy once the terminating Pod terminates.
+Additionally, it is necessary to avoid the creation of a replacement Pod if the previously created Pod becomes terminating (has a `deletionTimestamp` but is not `Failed` nor `Succeeded` yet), or we might create replacement Pods that wouldn't be created if the pod failure policy was applied against the terminated Pod.

 There are scenarios in which a pod gets stuck in a non-terminal phase, but is doomed to be failed, as it is terminating (has `deletionTimestamp` set, also